arcanis/npm-git-install/README.md

 After hash you can specify a branch name, tag or a specific commit's sha.
 By default `master` branch is used.

-With `--save` option it will write the sha of tha HEAD (i.e. last matching commit) to the package.json, effectively locking the version of the dependency.

 ### API

 You can also use it programmatically.
 Just require `npm-git-install`.
 It exposes four methods: